DenJens/Hangfire.Documentation/background-methods/using-cancellation-tokens.rst

 CancellationToken
 -----------------

-Starting from Hangfire 1.7.0 it's possible to use a regular ``CancellationToken`` class for this purpose.
-Unlike the previous ``IJobCancellationToken``-based implementation, the new one is fully asynchronous and doesn't lead to immediate storage requests so it's now safe to use it even in tight loops.
+Starting from Hangfire 1.7.0 it is possible to use a regular ``CancellationToken`` class for this purpose.
+Unlike the previous ``IJobCancellationToken``-based implementation, the new one is fully asynchronous and does not lead to immediate storage requests so it is now safe to use it even in tight loops.

 .. code-block:: c#